pj90/test2/README.md

 There are two files 'word.txt' and 'number.txt' in the master branch.

-'word.txt' has words for alphabets.
+'word.txt' has words for alphabets and
 'number.txt' has numbers in words.

 ### Getting started